You'll lead, manage and take overall responsibility for the delivery of high-quality social care in their local authority.

 - manage a team of professionals and ensure high standards of practice

-The role of director of children's services is subject to statutory guidance.
+The role of director of children's services is subject to Statutory guidance for local authorities with responsibility for education and children’s social services functions.
 This sets out:

 - the process for appointing a director of children's services